 Ductless air source heat pumps are the most efficient air-source systems and can be installed as a primary source of heating and cooling or installed to supplement existing systems.
 These supplemental applications could include, for example:

 - Installing indoor units in the most frequently used larger rooms like family rooms or master bedrooms to displace heating or cooling from your existing system

 - Installing indoor units in new additions as the sole/primary source of heating or cooling

 - Placing indoor units in hot or cold spots of your home that can’t seem to be fixed with better insulation or more invasive modifications to your home

 Ductless indoor units come with remote or wireless controls (or smartphone apps!) that give you control over each unit and allow you to use them for heating, cooling, dehumidification or as a fan.
 Because each indoor unit can be controlled individually (forming independent heating/cooling “zones”), you can heat or cool different zones in your home to different temperatures depending on personal comfort preferences—or reduce your energy use even more by turning down the unit in zones that are not being used.

 Ducted air source heat pumps have an outdoor unit that is connected to an air handler (similar to a furnace or central air conditioner) in a building’s ductwork, which is used to heat or cool the building.
-Ducted (also known as “central” or “unitary”) ASHPs are not much different from central air conditioners, except that they provide heating and cooling in a single system (and they don’t really look any different either from afar!).
+Ducted (also known as “central” or “unitary”) ASHPs are not much different from central air conditioners, except that they provide heating and cooling in a single system.
 Ducted ASHPs can work with your home’s existing ductwork, though some modifications may be necessary to adapt it from being suited for a furnace or central AC to being suited for a heat pump.